Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 Here we import the array from `regionPaths.js` as you do with normal JavaScript, and then create an `#each` loop that will put an `<h1>` tag onto the page with the name of the region inside for each item in the regions array.

-The page should have hot-reloaded and you should now see the name of each region on the page.
+The page should have hot-reloaded (at localhost:5000) and you should now see the name of each region on the page.

 With the basic setup out of the way, let's create the `<MapContainer>` component.
 This component will just be an SVG that lets us put any valid SVG code inside of it and it will be used to house the svgPaths of the regions.
 This way we can seperate the regions (which are just svg paths) from their parent SVG element.